Their Last Season

 Hamza put the cup on the table and looked at the moon.

-"I am the youngest — you know that.
+"I am the youngest.
+You know that."

-16 years younger than Bhai.
+"Sixteen years younger than Bhai.

 But after Bhai, I wasn't born first.